 WP3.
 Innovate by creating new ideas and testing new approaches that enable social scientists to play influential, leading roles in addressing environmental challenges.

 WP4.
-Champion & coordinate environmental social scientists across the UK and internationally by providing an accessible knowledge/data hub and innovative public engagement tracker.
+Champion & coordinate environmental social scientists across the UK and internationally by providing an accessible knowledge/data hub and innovative media monitor.

 The ACCESS team includes world-leading social science and interdisciplinary experts led by the Universities of Exeter and Surrey.